 The Tom Kruse Room

-The Back of Beyond Collection / Tom Kruse Room was officially opened by Dan van Holst Pellekaan, MP and Daryl Bell OAM at 2:00PM on 18th May 2013.
+The Tom Kruse Museum was officially opened by Dan van Holst Pellekaan, MP and Daryl Bell OAM at 2:00PM on 18th May 2013.

-E.G. (Tom) Kruse MBE, the Mailman of the Birdsville Track became a household name in Australia and around the world after he played himself in an award winning docudrama The Back of Beyond in 1954.
+E.G. (Tom) Kruse MBE, the Mailman of the Birdsville Track became a household name in Australia and around the world after he “starred” in an award winning docudrama The Back of Beyond in 1954.
 He was a movie star before his Top Gun Hollywood namesake Tom Cruise was born.

 The Back of Beyond introduced Tom Kruse and his 1936 Leyland Badger mail truck to a generation of Australians.
 Most never forgot the extraordinary images of the man and his battered trucks doing battle each fortnight with the sand and isolation along the Birdsville Track – outback Australia’s toughest mail run.